MacsDickinson/blog/Snow/_posts/2013-05-31-unique-password-generator-securepass.md

 ---
 layout: post
 category: SecurePass, Security
-title: Unique Passwords – Why you need them and why SecurePass
+title: Unique Passwords - Why you need them and why SecurePass
 ---

 ## What are the risks?

 Password safety is increasingly the victim of bad press; rather unsurprisingly this is down to a lack of security.
-Whether it’s [passwords being stored in plain text][1] or [yet another security breach][2], hackers are getting hold of passwords.
+Whether it's [passwords being stored in plain text][1] or [yet another security breach][2], hackers are getting hold of passwords.
 While this is a problem, it is not the most pressing issue that I am concerned about.
 My concern is with password reuse highlighting the importance of using unique passwords.
 How many of you use the same password to log-in to numerous accounts over the internet, unaware of the risks you face from hackers?

 <!--excerpt-->

 When Linkedin had its passwords leaked, hackers didn't just get into Linkedin accounts, they also got into Facebook, Google, Amazon; the list goes on.
 And what is most alarming is that these accounts actually contain your credit card details - anyone use [Google Wallet][3]?
-That’s just the start - once the hacker has gained access to a few commonly used websites they have more than enough information to do some real damage.
+That's just the start - once the hacker has gained access to a few commonly used websites they have more than enough information to do some real damage.

 ![hacking password security][4]

 ## So what can you do?

 Run to your computer and change all of your passwords to be unique?
 But how are you supposed to remember which account uses which password?
-This is where password storage programmes come in – of course, until the program storing your passwords gets hacked.
+This is where password storage programmes come in - of course, until the program storing your passwords gets hacked.
 What you need is a unique password generator that generates your password for you as and when you need one.

 ## Unique Passwords